Skip to main content

 While GH has some direct effects, its most significant anabolic actions on skeletal muscle are mediated by IGF-1.
 Once secreted by the liver, IGF-1 circulates and binds to the IGF-1 receptor on muscle cells, initiating a cascade of intracellular signaling through two primary pathways ∞ the PI3K/Akt pathway and the MAPK/ERK pathway.

-The PI3K/Akt pathway is the master regulator of muscle and hypertrophy.
+The PI3K/Akt pathway is the master regulator of muscle protein synthesis and hypertrophy.
 Activation of Akt leads to the phosphorylation and activation of the mammalian target of rapamycin (mTOR), a central hub for cell growth. mTOR, in turn, promotes the translation of messenger RNA into the proteins that constitute muscle fibers.

 Simultaneously, Akt phosphorylates and inactivates glycogen synthase kinase 3 beta (GSK3β) and the Forkhead box O (FoxO) family of transcription factors.
 The inactivation of FoxO is particularly important, as it prevents the expression of genes involved in muscle atrophy (atrogenes), such as MuRF1 and MAFbx.
 Thus, IGF-1 signaling through the Akt pathway both stimulates muscle growth and inhibits muscle breakdown, tipping the net protein balance decisively toward anabolism.